Sparagas/Noesis-help/README.md

 # Noesis-Help

-## Help Documentation for Rich Whitehouse's Noesis
+## Overview

-Rich Whitehouse's Noesis is a powerful tool, but it comes with limited and somewhat challenging documentation.
-The existing documentation can be difficult to understand and does not cover all available functions.
+Rich Whitehouse's Noesis is a powerful tool for model viewing and conversion.
+However, its official documentation is limited and can be difficult to navigate.

+## What's Included
+This repository provides:
+- A complete list of Noesis functions (HTML and text formats)
+- A list of advanced export commands
+- A Python debug log script to generate documentation
+- Mock `noesis` and `rapi` Python modules for IDE compatibility

+## How to Use
-Although I cannot upload files directly from Noesis, I can provide a complete list of functions.
-Additionally, I offer a debug log Python script.
-Place this script in the Noesis Python folder to generate debug logs.
+1. **Debug Script**: Place the script in the Noesis Python folder to generate debug logs.
+2. **Mock Modules**: Add the mock `noesis.py` and `rapi.py` modules to your plugin project to avoid import errors in your IDE.

+## Compatibility
-This documentation is for Noesis version 4.474.
+This documentation is based on Noesis version **4.474**.